Kmer-File-Format/kff-reference/README.md

 We would like to represent sequences as grammar to compact futher in some cases.
 This section is still under construction.

+# Implementations

+This repository contains some libraries that can be freely used to write and read kff files.
+For now, a low level C++ version is available inside of the C++ subdirectory.